Happiness Is a Warm Gun

 "Happiness Is a Warm Gun" is a song by the English rock band the Beatles from their 1968 album The Beatles (also known as "the White Album").
 It was written by John Lennon and credited to the Lennon–McCartney partnership.
-The song was composed into three distinct sections, referred by Lennon as "the Dirty Old Man", "the Junkie" and "the Gunman (Satire of '50s R&R)".
-He derived the title from an NRA magazine and explained that the lyrics were a double entendre for guns and his sexual desire for Yoko Ono.
+He derived the title from an article in American Rifleman magazine and explained that the lyrics were a double entendre for guns and his sexual desire for Yoko Ono.

-Although tensions were high during the recording sessions for the White Album, the Beatles worked together as a unit to complete the song's challenging rhythmic issues and time signature changes.
+Although tensions were high during the recording sessions for the White Album, the Beatles worked together as a unit to complete the song's challenging rhythmic structure and time signature changes.
 A demo of the song, recorded at George Harrison's Kinfauns home before the album's recording sessions, showed the song in its initial stage, with only a few portions present.
-He helped with the time signature changes through his knowledge of Indian classical music.
+Harrison helped with the time signature changes through his knowledge of Indian classical music.
 The final portion of the song features backing vocals by Harrison and Paul McCartney.
 An excerpt from the demo was released on Anthology 3 in 1996, with the full demo being released on the super deluxe edition of the White Album in 2018.

 Despite mixed reviews for the White Album on release, "Happiness Is a Warm Gun" was positively received by music critics, who highlighted the song's complex structure and lyrics for praise.
 All four Beatles identified it as their favourite song on the album.
 Nevertheless, it was banned by the BBC due to its sexually suggestive lyrics.
-The song has been covered by Tori Amos, U2 and the Breeders.
+The song has been covered by Tori Amos, U2, and the Breeders.

 Background and inspiration

-Lennon derived the title of "Happiness Is a Warm Gun" from an article in the May 1968 issue of American Rifleman, the magazine of the National Rifle Association (NRA).
+Lennon derived the title of "Happiness Is a Warm Gun" from an article in the May 1968 issue of American Rifleman.
 The magazine belonged to George Martin, the Beatles' producer, who had brought it with him to the recording studio.
 Lennon recalled his reaction to the phrase: "I just thought it was a fantastic, insane thing to say.
 A warm gun means you just shot something."
 Written by Warren W. Herlihy, the article told the story of how Herlihy had introduced his teenage son to shooting and how much the young man had come to enjoy the sport.
 The magazine had adapted the headline from the title of the bestselling book by Peanuts cartoonist Charles M. Schulz, Happiness is a Warm Puppy.

 Some commentators suggested that the "warm gun" could refer to Lennon's sexual desire for Yoko Ono or, due to the drug connotations in the lyric "I need a fix", to a heroin syringe.
 In his 1980 Playboy interview, Lennon admitted to the double meaning of guns and sexuality but denied that the song had anything to do with drugs.
 He said: "that was the beginning of my relationship with Yoko and I was very sexually oriented then."